 Solo and Small Firm Attorneys Groups

-In recent years we have offered time-limited groups in collaboration with staff of LOMAP (Law Office Management Assistance Program), focusing on managing time, marketing, productivity, etc. in the context of solo and small firm practice.
-There is not an active group at the moment, but please call to find out about upcoming plans.
+- At times we offer time-limited groups in collaboration with staff of LOMAP (Law Office Management Assistance Program), focusing on managing time, marketing, productivity, etc. in the context of solo and small firm practice.
+Call to check on availability.

 “Absorbing Trauma” Group

-This is a new discussion/support group in the hopes of preventing burnout and “vicarious trauma” for lawyers who do the especially taxing work of serving traumatized clients (e.g., those who have experienced or witnessed abuse or tragedy).
+This is a discussion/support group that is offered when we have a “quorum” of interested lawyers in the hopes of preventing burnout and “vicarious trauma” for lawyers who do the especially taxing work of serving traumatized clients (e.g., those who have experienced or witnessed abuse or tragedy).
+This issue also comes up in a less focused way in the Solo Stress Connection group (see above).
 For more information, click here.

 When we have at least a few lawyers interested in the same kind of group at the same time, we can offer many kinds of groups.
 Past groups have focused on topics such as: Depression; Lawyers at Mid-Life/Mid-Career; Lawyers with Interpersonal Difficulties or Learning Disorders; Women Lawyers; Early Recovery; Self-Assessment; Retirement; ACOA (for lawyers whose childhoods in alcoholic homes may be reflected in current personality characteristics); etc. If a particular kind of group is of interest to you, let us know.
 Or if you have a “ready-made group” of peers who would like to discuss and get psychological input on a shared concern, and who can meet in Boston, we can probably accommodate you.